Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Structural Parameters of the Input Graphs

+\begin{theorem} \ourprob{} is \NPH even when both graphs $G_1$ and $G_2$ are collections of disjoint trees of treedepth at most $3$. \end{theorem} \begin{proof} We reduce from the problem in Proposition~\ref{prop:siso-hard-td}.
+Consider the following instance of \siso: a forest $G_1$ without a path of length $6$, and a collection of stars $G_2$. $G_2$ appears as a subgraph in $G_1$ if and only if they have a common star forest on at least $|V(G_2)|$ vertices; i.e. the \ourprob{} instance $G_1$, $G_2$ with target $|V(G_2)|$ is a \yes-instance.
+Moreover, by Lemma~\ref{lem:diam-d-td-d}, $G_1$ and $G_2$ have treedepths at most $3$.
+This completes the proof. \end{proof}

-Since trees of treedepth $5$ have pathwidth at most $4$ and treewidth $1$, \ourprob{} stays para-\NPH even when treewidth or pathwidth of both input graphs are the parameter.
+Since trees of treedepth $3$ have pathwidth at most $2$ and treewidth $1$, \ourprob{} stays para-\NPH even when the treewidth or pathwidth of both input graphs is the parameter.

+Recall that Theorem~\ref{thm:3-planar-nph} shows \PNPH{ness} when the maximum degree of both input graphs is the parameter.
+Moreover, in this section, Theorem~\ref{thm:td-paraNP} shows \PNPH{ness} with structural parameters of treedepth, pathwidth, and treewidth.
+This naturally motivates us to investigate the parameterized complexity of \ourprob{} when we consider \emph{both} the maximum degree and structural parameters (like treedepth, pathwidth, and treewidth) as our combined parameter.

-Theorem~\ref{thm:3-planar-nph} and Theorem~\ref{thm:td-paraNP} show that \ourprob{} is para-\NPH even when we either bound the treedepth (or even pathwidth/treewidth) of both graphs, or bound the maximum degree of both graphs by a small constant.
-However, we find that when we consider the treedepth and the maximum degree of both input graphs together as parameters, \ourprob{} admits an \FPT algorithm.
-To prove this we first prove Theorem~\ref{thm:FPT-conn-comp} showing that \ourprob{} admits an \FPT algorithm when the size of the largest connected component among both input graphs is the parameter; and then use this to show in Corollary~\ref{cor:FPT-td-maxd} that \ourprob{} admits an \FPT algorithm when parameterized by treedepth and maximum degree of both input graphs.
+In fact, we find that when we consider the treedepth and the maximum degree of both input graphs together as parameters, \ourprob{} admits an \FPT algorithm.
+To prove this, we first prove Theorem~\ref{thm:FPT-conn-comp}, showing that \ourprob{} admits an \FPT algorithm when the size of the largest connected component among both input graphs is the parameter.
+Then we use this to show Corollary~\ref{cor:FPT-td-maxd}, stating that \ourprob{} admits an \FPT algorithm when parameterized by treedepth and maximum degree of both input graphs.
 The strategy is similar to the proof of Theorem~\ref{thm:FPT-vc}.